 Your online store is up and running, and the objectives set out in your ecommerce business plan are reached one by one.
 But it’s not until the first point of crisis that you realize you need an assistant; otherwise, your business activities will start slipping out of your hands.

 Roles in ecommerce vary from those in offline retail.
 In the digital context, your store should follow the unwritten rules of the online world: keep up with an attractive website design, stay visible to the online audience, produce engaging content, etc. And unless you’re a jack of all trades, you need people assuming all these ecommerce job responsibilities.

-In this article, we’ll deal with the core roles in ecommerce that not only keep a business afloat but ensure operations and activities are managed effectively.
+In this article, we’ll deal with the eCommerce team’s roles and responsibilities that not only keep a business afloat but ensure operations and activities are managed effectively.
 You’ll see who does what in ecommerce and why you need specific job positions to be filled.
 You’ll also see the options of where to hire the right person for the role.

-Without further ado, let’s get run down a few ecommerce job descriptions, team by team!
+Without further ado, let’s run down a few ecommerce job descriptions, team by team!

 IT specialists are the backbone of any ecommerce business.
 Given that it takes only 0.05 seconds for users to form an impression of the website, you really want your website to run fast and smooth.
 The technical team not only builds your store from scratch but also secures it from daily bugs, errors, and possible code issues.

-Here are a few technical roles in ecommerce you should consider for hire.
+Here are a few technical roles and responsibilities in eCommerce you should consider for hire.

 Ecommerce web developers take care of a website in terms of both functionality and performance.
 This role may cover the following responsibilities:

 - making front-end and back-end alterations to your store appearance and performance;